markdomansky/WebJEA/readme.md

 * Don't configure the MSA as a local administrator on the server.
 It is not necessary to run.
 However, it does need to be a local user and will automatically grant itself this permission during the DSC execution.
 * Ideally, you should grant the MSA account only the minimum, precise permissions needed to perform the tasks in your scripts.  <br>_For example, if you want to create a Help Desk unlock tool, you don't grant the MSA domain admin or even account operator.
 Create a custom permission in AD that allows the MSA to unlock user accounts._

+## In-place Upgrades

+In-place upgrades are very straightforward.
+You can use DSC, or just drop the .\Site files in place.
+Be careful not to overwrite the existing config files (nlog.config and web.config).
+It should take effect immediately without an iisreset.

 ## License

 Copyright, 2018, Mark Domansky.
 All rights not granted explicitly are reserved.